-In light of the potential impact of COVID-19 on the insurance industry and the Company business, the Directors' considered a formal going concern assessment which included, the impact of COVID-19 on the business, investment and financial performance, solvency coverage, liquidity, cyber risk and operational resilience.
-The assessment looked at future projections over its 3 year planning cycle to include a base case scenario and various stress tests which have been carried out as part of the Own Risk and Solvency Assessment ("ORSA") process.
-The Directors' are satisfied that it is a reasonable basis for concluding that it is appropriate for the financial statements to be prepared on a going concern basis.
+In preparing the financial statements, the Directors considered a formal going concern assessment which included the Company's investment and financial performance, solvency coverage, liquidity, cyber risk and operational resilience.
+In making this assessment, the impacts of COVID-19 and other macro-economic and political developments were considered.
+The assessment looked at future projections over its 3-year planning cycle to include a base case scenario and various stress tests which have been carried out as part of the Own Risk and Solvency Assessment ("ORSA") process.
+The Directors are satisfied that it is a reasonable basis for concluding that it is appropriate for the financial statements to be prepared on a going concern basis.

-The Company applies the accruals concept for the recognition of expenses in the Statement of Profit and Loss in order to reflect the effect of the transactions as they occur and not as cash or its equivalent is paid.
+The Company applies the accruals concept for the recognition of expenses in the Statement of Profit and Loss in order to reflect the effect of the transactions as they occur and not as they are paid.